Particulars:

 History:

 Piura has an especially rich and interesting history.
 Like most of northern Peru, the territory of Piura had been inhabited by their autochthonous group of natives called tallanes (Carribean origin) and yungas.
-These lived without an organization or single leader to rule until the Mochicas eventually took control and the mixture of these evolved into the Vicus Culure.
+These people lived without an organization or single leader to rule until the Mochicas eventually took control and the mixture of these evolved into the Vicus Culure.

 Centuries later, Piura came under the rule of Tupac Inca Yupanqui, at least for around 40 years and before the Spanish arrived.
 With the arrival of the Spanish in 1532, the mestizo and creole culture of actual Piura were born.